yupgup/jonitrythall.com/_posts/2023-12-13-why-wiggle-work-events.markdown

 ## Video Events
 Video chats can be as casual as possible through coffee chats, a bit more topic-focused through Whiteboard Weekly sessions, and then a double bit more focused but still pretty casual with Look and Learns and Pop Presentations.

 Look and Learns are new but I can already tell they will be a favorite.
 The idea is a casual (sensing a theme here?) get together where one person has agreed to walk people through a new thing they learned, their workflow, a beloved tool, and we ask questions as they come up.
-Much more laid back than a presentation and more opportuntoty for conversations around the topic to see where it goes organically.
+Much more laid back than a presentation and more opportunity for conversations around the topic to see where it goes organically.

 Pop Presentations are more like a presentation practice run.
 Got a conference talk that's ready?
 Get that first run-through out of the way with us as your small, comfortable, encouraging audience.
-Feel free to send a required minimum attendance to carry these out–whatever you need.
+Feel free to sent a required minimum attendance to carry these out–whatever you need.

 <div class="gallery" data-columns="2">
   <img src="/content/2023/12/figma.png">